Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Complaint and Revisit Survey, completed on May 29, 2025, it was determined Embassy of East Mountain corrected the federal deficiencies cited during the survey of March 7, 2025, but continued to be out of compliance with the following requirements of 42 CFR Part 483 Subpart B Requirements for Long Term Care and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit survey completed on March 3, 2026, it was determined that Embassy of East Mountain corrected the federal deficiencies cited during the survey of January 9, 2026, under the requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities however the facility continued to be out of compliance with the following requirements of 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: